 Ms. Pac is designed as a two-dimensional character, and 'glides' around the maze.
 Her animation system uses three frames of animation per direction in an ABCB rotation.
 Because Ms. Pac only rotates to change direction, many sprites were shared between directions by simply rotating or mirroring them in software.

 Otto walks around the maze in a pseudo-3D fashion.
 This requires four unique animation frames in each direction (up, down, and sideways).
 Otto uses twelve total frames compared to Ms. Pac-Man's eight.
 To make things worse, Otto animates at half speed when walking up and down, to make the walking cycle look natural.

 This meant Ms. Pac-Man's complex animation algorithm had to be entirely reworked, and the graphics data had to be rearranged to accommodate Crazy Otto's twelve unique frames of animation.
 I could move around the graphics just fine, but I needed help with the animation table.
 I reached out to the experienced assembly programmer Vernon Brooks who patched it like magic.
 The project would not have been possible without his help.

-Eleven-year-old me playing the original Crazy Otto at CAX 2012
+Me playing the original Crazy Otto at CAX 2012

 My replica program in January 2013.
 Graphical and textual changes were mostly complete, but function was still inaccurate.